ultimatixarup/SelfInspectionApp/README.md

 This will pop up a browser window with address (http://localhost:8100) and the app will be launched on the browser.
 You need to resize the browser to simulate the phone experience.

-** Running app on browser window will not have camera related capabilities. ** The camera plugin requires iOS simulator or a real device.
+# Running app on browser window will not have camera related capabilities like barcode scanning and photo upload. #
+The camera plugin requires iOS simulator or a real device.
 Browser simlation shall not have any camera related functionality available.

 Additional Resources: